Mehmet Yılmaz (footballer, born 1988)

 Mehmet Yılmaz (born 26 March 1988 in Bursa) is a Turkish footballer who plays as central defender for Kızılcahamamspor.

 Club career

 Yılmaz previously played for Bursaspor in the Süper Lig and now playing in İstanbul Büyükşehir Belediyespor (football team) in the Süper Lig.
 He has represented Turkey at various youth levels.
-He was one of the significant player of U-17 Turkish National Football team which won the European Championship Title and became the third in World Cup in the same year.
+He was one of the significant players of Turkey national U-17 football team which won the European Championship Title and became the third in World Cup in the same year.
 He is one of the most talented defenders of his generation.